-The following table (Table 1) provides an indicative summary of the key community needs and the services and facilities to be provided in reasonable proximity of the Central Golf Residential Precinct.
+The following table (Table 1) provides an indicative summary of the key community needs and the services and facilities to be provided in reasonable proximity of the Western Residential South Precinct.

-Table 1: Indicative Summary of Assessed Needs
+Table 1: Indicative Summary of Assessment Needs

 Community Service Needs Development to Provide A range of transport options will need to be provided, with emphasis on reducing dependence on private motor vehicles.
 An effective community design to promote the viability of public transport.
+The Precinct is adjacent to a bus route.
 Local accessibility to facilities and services, especially by pedestrian routes and cycle ways.
-A developing regional public transport system to serve the growing residential population of the DCP area.
-Housing diversity is essential.
-A range of lot sizes and dwelling types, including detached houses, and possibly rear lane housing, duplex dwellings, townhouses and the like.
-Provision will need to be made for the child care needs of the population.
-A range of long day and occasional child care services provided in local community facilities nodes and in the town centre.
+A developing regional public transport system to serve the growing residential Housing diversity is essential population of the DCP area.
+Housing diversity is essential • A range of lot sizes and dwelling types, including town houses, and possibly rear lane housing, duplex dwellings, and detached houses and the like.
+Provision will need to be made for the child care needs of the population. care services provided in local community facilities nodes and in the town centre located nearby.
 Schools need to be provided for the residents of the DCP area and surrounding areas.
 Schools should be located adjacent to open space.
-Within the southern part of the DCP: Existing and provision of facilities for preschool and primary education.
+Existing and provision of facilities for preschool and primary education.
 An existing state and private primary/secondary school.
 Possible shared use of facilities to minimise duplication and increase community accessibility.
-Integration of some social infrastructure facilities may be possible, eg. child care, ministry centres and libraries.
-Local community facilities and services should be integrated within Urban Residential Areas.
-Facilities and services, eg. child care and local shopping, provided in the northern, southern and central local community facilities nodes (as identified on the DCP Structure Plan).
+Integration of some social infrastructure facilities may be possible, eg. child care, Local community facilities and services should be integrated within Urban Residential Areas. ministry centres and libraries. • Facilities and services, eg. child care and local shopping, provided in the northern, southern and central local community facilities nodes (as identified on the DCP Structure Plan) and Town Centre.
 Access for people with disabilities.
 Facilities which take account of the accessibility needs of people with disabilities.
-Playgrounds Provide adventure play spaces for 7 - 11 year olds.
-Provide meeting places for older children and the aged.
-Create larger district parks (ie. linear park and town park) incorporating a range of activity settings within reasonable proximity of the Precinct.
+Playgrounds Provide meeting places for older children and the aged in Park.
 Structured recreation facilities should also be located in or adjoining district parks or schools (opportunity for co-location).
-Structured recreation facilities outside the Precinct towards the west and east.
+Structured recreation facilities outside the Precinct towards the north and east.